 - Sun ‘n Spokes (156 E. Fry Blvd.), (520) 458-0685

 - Ramsey Canyon Feed & Pet (4107 E. Glenn Rd.), (520) 378-9474

-Transportation to the Southern Arizona Trail terminus is available from the following companies:
+Transportation to the AZT’s Southern terminus is available from the following companies:

-- Arizona Sunshine Tours also does shuttles between the Tucson airport and the AZT trailhead in Coronado National Memorial.
+- Arizona Sunshine Tours shuttles between the Tucson airport and the AZT southern terminus at the Coronado National Memorial.
 Call (520) 803-6713.

 - Coronado National Memorial (4101 W. Montezuma Canyon Rd., Hereford), (520) 366-5515.
 This National Memorial at the Arizona Trail’s southern terminus commemorates the Francisco Vásquez de Coronado Expedition of 1540-1542.
 Over 300 Spanish soldiers, several hundred Mexican-Indian allies, and 1,500 stock animals accompanied Coronado on his search for the Seven Cities of Gold.